wangweiao/software-testing-wangweiao/README.md

-# assignment-testing-wangweiao
+# software-testing-wangweiao

-Assignment project for software testing.
+A simple testing project implemented with Selenium and Gherkin.